entangled/entangled.py/README.md

 ## History
 This is a rewrite of Entangled in Python.
 Older versions were written in Haskell.
 The rewrite in Python was motivated by ease of installation, larger community and quite frankly, a fit of mental derangement.

+## Contributing
+If you have an idea for improving Entangled, please file an issue before creating a pull request.
+Code in this repository is formatted using `black` and type checked using `mypy`.

 ## License
 Copyright 2023 Netherlands eScience Center, written by Johan Hidding, licensed under the Apache 2 license, see LICENSE.